 We had a good laugh at Mike’s joke, then thought about what it actually meant.
 I asked just how likely it is that he’d be running for the helicopter.

-Mike then pointed over to a steam vent in the near distance as we walked towards it.
+With our crew already tense and prepared for anything, Mike pointed over to a steam vent in the near distance as we walked towards it.
 Up close the noise was deafening, and the smell of sulphur so caustic that we had gas masks on in case we had trouble breathing.

 “That’s nature’s vent.
 As long as it’s steaming, the pressure is being released, and we’re okay,” said Mike.
 The temperature of the steam was 800 degrees (Celsius), and I couldn’t get much closer than 5 metres to it without feeling very uneasy.
 But knowing that the venting action was good, I spent the rest of the afternoon with one eye on the vent (to make sure it continued to bellow), and one eye on Mike (to make sure he wasn’t running for the helicopter).

 After marvelling at this natural pressure release valve, we veered around to find ourselves on the bank of the green lake.
 Arsenic is what makes it green, but that’s not what will kill you, nor is the fact that it’s 80 degrees (Celsius) with steam constantly rising from the glassy surface.
 No. What will kill you is the fact that the “water” has a PH balance of 0, making it 10 times stronger than battery acid.

 Visions of – and jokes about – organized crime syndicates using White Island as a disposal site for bodies ensued.